thoughtbot/maybe_haskell/book/applicative/apply.md

     fmap User (getParams "name" params) `apply` getParam "email" params
 ```

-With a bit more effort, we could end up with the following:
+With a bit more effort, we could apply the same trick to `fmap` and end up with
+the following chaining:

 ```haskell
 userFromParams :: Params -> Maybe User